 Additionally, I’ve included an effective emergency response planning checklist for your consideration…

 Confirm Traveler Tracking Capabilities.
 Knowing where each traveler should be and where they actually are, at any given moment is vital.
 Business is nothing if not about change, and most business travelers change their location a lot!
-Make sure your TMC’s Traveler Tracking program is in place and dependable.
+Make sure your TMC’s Traveler Tracking program is in place and and can pinpoint each travelers exact location at all times.

 Enable timely, accurate and targeted communication.
 Have a clear plan for which team member will communicate with the traveler, the TMC and the traveler’s family.
 Establish these protocols well before any potential event.
 Duplicated messages, communicating with the wrong people – or just as negative – sending the wrong message, can add more stress to an effective emergency response.